BlaqueDevs/se-assignment-day-5-technical-writing-and-review-architectPhilemon/README.md

 3:Consider Platform or Medium: Tailor your content's length, structure, and formatting based on the platform or medium (e.g., social media, blog, email newsletter, print publication) (LinkedIn).
 4:Personalize User Experiences: Implement personalization strategies to make content more relevant to individual users (904 Technology).
 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
-Define your target audience to understand who you are addressing.Research your audience's background to gather relevant information about their existing knowledge.Create a survey or questionnaire to directly gauge their level of understanding and specific needs.Analyze the survey results to identify knowledge gaps and adjust your communication accordingly.
+•Define your target audience to understand who you are addressing.
+•Research your audience's background to gather relevant information about their existing knowledge.
+•Create a survey or questionnaire to directly gauge their level of understanding and specific needs.
+•Analyze the survey results to identify knowledge gaps and adjust your communication accordingly.
 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?